dylanmeca/dylanmeca.github.io/_posts/2021-04-28-scienlib-documentation.md

 ```

-What happened here is that the result was obtained if 14 is a divisor of 7 and the result is True, by default in the code it will be True if it is true and False if it is false.
+What happened here is that the result was obtained if 14 is a devider of 7 and the result is True, by default in the code it will be True if it is true and False if it is false.